Rapid diagnostic detected Lassa and Ebola in real-time

 On Aug.
 26, 2020, researchers announced an inexpensive, sensitive, CRISPR-based tests diagnose two deadly viruses in settings with limited infrastructure.

-Scientists at the Broad Institute of MIT and Harvard and collaborators in the U.S, Nigeria, and Sierra Leone have now validated such tests for Ebola and Lassa – two of the deadliest and most transmissible human viruses – in settings with limited infrastructure.
-The work appeared in Nature Communications.
+One of the keys to bringing a viral outbreak under control is rapid detection and diagnosis, which depend on the availability of fast, low-cost, easy-to-use tests that don’t require labs or expensive equipment to process them.
+Scientists at the Broad Institute of MIT and Harvard and collaborators in the United States, Nigeria, and Sierra Leone have now validated such tests for Ebola and Lassa — two of the deadliest and most transmissible human viruses — in settings with limited infrastructure.
+The work appears in Nature Communications.

 Tags: